stevejbickley/UWA_Workshop_AI_in_Science/ai_disclosure_templates.md

 # AI Assistance Disclosure Templates for Academic Manuscripts

-Below are mix‑and‑match blocks you can tailor to meet your journal’s wording limits.
+Below are mix‑and‑match blocks you can tailor to meet your journal’s wording limits: explicitly stating **which tool, when, how**, and the authors’ verification steps.

 Replace bracketed text `[…]` with specifics and remove any lines that do not apply.